mkohler/cython_swig/README.rst

 3. Link

-   cy_adder.o --> cy_adder.so
+   libadder.so + cy_adder.o --> cy_adder.so

 .. class:: handout

-    Let's review how we did that.

-    Like with SWIG, you start with a C header file, and compiled object.
+    Like with SWIG, you start with a C header file, and a shared object.

     *You* write a PXD file, which is *Cython's* interface file format.
-    Then you write a PYX file, in some kind of C-Python hybrid.
+    You also need to write a PYX file, in some kind of C-Python hybrid language.

     From those files, Cython generates a C file.
-Compile and link Cython's C file, and you have a Python extension module that you can import at the python prompt.
+Compile and link Cython's C file, and you have a Python extension module that you can import and use.

 You are Here
 ============